 - 1. Investment Rate of 2.00% compounded annually.
 Return - Administrative No explicit assumption is made for administrative expenses for funding purposes per the funding methodology prescribed by NJ State Statute. - 3.
-Mortality Healthy retirees: The Pub-2010 Public Safety Healthy Retiree mortality table [PubS-2010 Healthy Retiree] as published by the Society of Actuaries (SOA), unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2018.
+Mortality Healthy retirees: The Pub-2010 Public Safety Healthy Retiree mortality table [PubS-2010 Healthy Retiree] as published by the Society of Actuaries (SOA), unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2021.

-Beneficiaries: The Pub-2010 General Healthy Retiree mortality table [PubG-2010 Healthy Retiree] as published by the SOA, unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2018.
+Beneficiaries: The Pub-2010 General Healthy Retiree mortality table [PubG-2010 Healthy Retiree] as published by the SOA, unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2021.

-Disabled retirees: The Pub-2010 Public Safety Disabled Retiree mortality table [PubS-2010 Disabled Retiree] as published by the SOA, unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2018.
+Disabled retirees: The Pub-2010 Public Safety Disabled Retiree mortality table [PubS-2010 Disabled Retiree] as published by the SOA, unadjusted, and with future improvement from the base year of 2010 on a generational basis using the SOA's Scale MP-2021.

-- 4. Family Composition AssumptionsMales are assumed to be 3 years older than females.
-No assumption was made for children. - 5.
-Rationale for Assumptions The assumptions are based on the draft 2019 Experience Study dated October 23, 2019 and approved by the Division of Pensions and Benefits. - 6.
-Changes in Actuarial None.
-Assumptions since Last Valuation
+- 4. Family Composition AssumptionsMales are assumed to be 3 years older than females.No assumption was made for children. - 5.
+Rationale for Assumptions The assumptions are based on the 2022 Experience Study dated November 9, 2022 and approved by the Division of Pensions and Benefits. - 6.
+Changes in Actuarial Assumptions since Last Valuation The mortality assumptions were updated to use Projection Scale MP-2021 instead of MP-2018.
+For a detailed description of the assumptions before and after the changes reflected in the valuation, please reference the Experience Study.